scarfaace/tu-interdiscplinary-network-flows/transcription/README.md

 ### pipeline.sh
 - the script `pipeline.sh` creates NTFT out of the specified pcap file
-- note, that right now the `pipeline.sh` script is tailored for processing CIC2017 IDS data as well as labeling them (attacks/non-attack)
+- mind that right now the `pipeline.sh` script is tailored for processing CI IDS C2017 data as well as labeling them (attacks/non-attack) but it can be easily adjusted, i.e. use different pcap file argument
 - how to run:
-  - extract `transcription/resources/CIC-IDS-2017/labels_CAIA_17.csv.gz` into `transcription/resources/CIC-IDS-2017/labels_CAIA_17.csv`
+  - extract CIC IDS 2017 dataset labels `/transcription/resources/CIC-IDS-2017/labels_CAIA_17.csv.gz` into `transcription/resources/CIC-IDS-2017/labels_CAIA_17.csv`
-  - download any pcap day data from http://205.174.165.80/CICDataset/CIC-IDS-2017/Dataset/PCAPs/ and save it into the folder `transcription/resources/CIC-IDS-2017` with its original name (e.g. `Monday-WorkingHours.pcap`)
+  - download any pcap day data from http://205.174.165.80/CICDataset/CIC-IDS-2017/Dataset/PCAPs/ and save it into the folder `/transcription/resources/CIC-IDS-2017` with its original name (e.g. `Monday-WorkingHours.pcap`)
   - navigate to the `transcription` folder in the root directory
-  - run `pipeline.sh` with the 1st parameter the name of the day that you downloaded
+  - run `pipeline.sh` with the 1st parameter as the name of the day that you downloaded and the script will fill in everything else
   - examples:
     - `./pipeline.sh Monday`
     - `./pipeline.sh Tuesday`
-  - after the run is finished, you can find your output files in `transcription/out/`
+  - after the run is finished, you can find your final output NTFT files in `/transcription/out/`

+### pipeline-general.sh

+- `pipeline-general.sh` allows you to run the whole pcap to NTFT pipeline with your defined input pcap file
+- just run pipeline-general.sh script with the 1st argument specifying the path to your pcap file
+- example: `./pipeline.sh /home/myuser/test.pcap`
+- the final output NTFT file will be stored in `/transcription/out/` folder